 Monday 29 August – A Saturday timetable will run on Bank Holiday Monday.

 What To Wear to Notting Hill Carnival

 Now there is no need to go out and get yourself a mardi gras costume; leave that to the performers and dancers.

 Wear comfortable clothes that are breathable, especially if that heat does come in.
 You will need it with the crowds around you as well.

 Wear clothes that you don’t mind getting a few drinks poured on from bumping into others, and this goes for your shoes as well.

-Make sure that they are comfortable shoes to walk in for hours at a time but wouldn’t shed a tear if they were destroyed from a few spilt drinks.
+Make sure that they are comfortable shoes to walk in for hours at a time but wouldn’t shed a tear if they were destroyed from a few spilled drinks.

 But just because you aren’t throwing on all the sequins and feathers doesn’t mean that you can’t get into the spirit of the carnival.

-If you have the chance to, the best play to stay would be in the Notting Hill area itself.
+If you have the chance, the best play to stay would be in the Notting Hill area itself.
 Be prepared to pay extra as the prices for hotels near the Notting Hill Carnival will be inflated because of the event.